 Language itself is a sort of ever-spiralling list when you consider that lexical definitions are based on a concise list of characteristics.
 And what is history if not a chronological list of events?
 The infinity of Eco’s title refers to the fact that lists are dizzyingly self-perpetuating.
 He gamely tries to subdivide the list into two categories.
 The first is the list that expresses the “poetics of ‘everything included’”: these are closed, self-contained lists, such as the telephone directory (Eco’s preferred book of choice, incidentally, in the event of being stranded on a desert island).
 The second category consists of lists that express the “poetics of the ‘etcetera’”: these are more open-ended and inconclusive.

 Eco mines a fascinating range of material.
 There are thrilling examples from Joyce, Borges, Calvino, Whitman and Cervantes.
 He provides a memorable excerpt from Proust in which the author recounts how he would lull himself to sleep by reading through the names of provincial French towns listed on a railway timetable.
-An example from Carmina Burana playfully lists the people from all strata of society who like to drink, from the fool through to the scholar.
+An example from Carmina Burana playfully lists the people from all strata of society, from the fool through to the scholar, who like to drink.

-The French philosopher Roland Barthes is also cited.
-The book gives a delightful list of his likes and dislikes.
+The book also gives a delightful (and insightful) list of Roland Barthes’ likes and dislikes.
 We learn, for example, that Barthes loved: salad, cinnamon, cheese and spices.
 He didn’t love: bikers, women in long pants, geraniums, strawberries and the harpsichord.

-Another personal favourite is from the character Brod in the novel Everything is Illuminated, in which he manages to come up with 613 unique kinds of sadness, such as Mirror Sadness and Sadness of Being Sad in Front of One’s Parent.
-It is irresistibly tempting to add a few sadnesses of one’s own to this gently melancholy list (um, Sadness of Writing a Blog).
+Another personal favourite was drawn up by the character Brod in the novel Everything is Illuminated, in which he manages to come up with 613 unique kinds of sadness, such as Mirror Sadness and Sadness of Being Sad in Front of One’s Parent.
+It is irresistibly tempting to add a few sadnesses of one’s own to this gently melancholy list (Sadness of Writing a Blog?).

-In his masterpiece, 2666, Roberto Bolaño resorts to list-like language to devastating effect when describing the details of the deaths of numerous young women in Santa Teresa.
+Roberto Bolaño resorts to list-like language to devastating effect in 2666 (his masterpiece) in describing the details of the deaths of numerous young women in Santa Teresa.
 Like a coroner, he records the bare facts: what they were wearing, what was done to them, the resultant injuries, the final cause of death.
 The reader is left numb and dumbly disturbed as if Bolaño has just exposed a furtive secret of language: it is a catalogue of horrors.
 Cruelty upon cruelty.
 Rape upon rape.
 Death upon death.
 He dryly records the details, lists them, commits them to the historic record.

 Lists endlessly ramify into more lists.
 They are language stripped of grammar.
-They are borne of the linearity that threatens to sweep us away and yet help keep it at bay.
+They are borne of the linearity that threatens to sweep us away while helping keep it at bay.
 A confession: I list the books I read, the films I watch, the myriad mistakes I make.
 A fatal pattern forms; I try to outwit it with other lists.
 But it can’t be superseded.
 The list has an integral order: one thing after another.
 As literature goes, lists can be singularly heartbreaking.